-- A wide range of critical and complex contracts were put in place during the reporting year to support SNBTS. - This included the retender of contracts for Red Cell Serology, Anti-Sera Reagents and Blood Packs. - New first-generation contracts were also established in the following areas: Clinical Apheresis, Primary Analysers and Dry Ice.
+- A wide range of critical and complex contracts were put in place during the reporting year to support SNBTS. - This included the retender of contracts for Microbiological Test Kits, Courier Services, Sample Archive Service, Irradiator Indicator Labels, Anti Sera Reagents and Clean Room Laundry Services. - New first-generation contracts were also established in the following areas: Glasgow Taxis and ISBT Labels.
+Spend for Glasgow Taxis was previously covered by SSJs.

-SNBTS Procurement also provided advice and guidance to SNBTS Capital team and assisted with contracts across several capital projects including - Digital PCR (dPCR) System, DNA Extractor, Flow Cytometry Equipment, Purchase of a Digital Solution to Control Access to Blood Fridges, Platelet Incubators/Agitators and Maintenance and Microbiological Safety Cabinets.
+SNBTS Procurement also provided advice and guidance to SNBTS Capital team and assisted with contracts across several capital projects.
 This meant that these procurements were all conducted in line with the NSS Procurement Strategy.